UOM-EEE-EEEN11202/notes-part1/docs/chapters/programming_fundamentals/variables.rst

 More generally, you should use whichever fits the type of data/problem that you have to work with, to try and *force* the code to be correct.

-For a chess piece, a tuple probably doesn't fit - a chess piece has to move and so it should be stored in a variable type which can be changed and updated.
+For a chess piece, a tuple probably doesn't fit - a chess piece has to move and so it's position should be stored in a variable type which can be changed and updated.
 Both a list or a dictionary are probably fine.
 A dictionary might give more readable code. :python:`piece1_pos_d["x"]` is a bit more clear that it's the *x* location, compared to :python:`piece1_pos_l[0]` where you have to remember 0 represents the *x* coorinate.
 Remember, with a dictionary you get to pick the key names, and so you can use names that are meaningful to you.

 Other variable types